 Carvedilol belongs to a class of medications called beta-blockers (like Propranolol) with alpha receptors blocking effect as well.
 It slows down the activity of your heart by stopping the transmission of messages from the nerves to your heart.
 It acts on the heart and blood vessels and therefore is widely used for cardiac problems such as high blood pressure, angina, heart failure and myocardial infarction.

-The oral dose for different uses and age groups are listed below:
+The oral dose for different uses are listed below:

 For high blood pressure: start with 6.25 mg twice daily.
 Your doctor might double the dose every 1-2 weeks up to 25 mg twice daily.

 For heart failure: for mild to severe heart failure, start with 3.125 mg twice daily for 2 weeks.
 Every two weeks, your doctor might increase the dose, up to 25 mg twice daily.

 For acute ST segment elevation myocardial infarction (STEMI): start with 6.25 mg twice daily within 24 hours of STEMI.
 Dose might increase to 25 mg twice daily.